nettstudio/fusepdf/README.md

 sudo make install
 ```

-Note that FusePDF requires Ghostscript (``gs``) available during runtime (install through your package manager if not already installed).
+Note that FusePDF requires Ghostscript (``gs``) available during runtime (install it through your package manager if not already installed).